abhishekbadola/frames-player/README.md

 - Frames are paused while the tab/window is switched, that is if you are on different screen.
 - Javascript doesn't gurantee you to play at specified frame speed but **requestAnimationFrame** helps in managing better performance of webpage and saving battery life.
 - Added service worker to cache loaded frames (for better performance)
-- Implemented buffering (taking buffer size as 50 frames) so that the frames doesn't lag or become choppy.
+- Implemented buffering (Maintaining buffer size as 10 frames and hitting 4 http requests at a time to get the frames) so that the video doesn't lag or become choppy.
 That's how the frame rate is also maintained
 - Frame can be added in paused state.
 Clicking on play again displays the frame for the duration you entered
 - Text entered will be reflected in realtime as subtitle above the frame